Academic achievement is recognized for each major term for full- and part-time students through the following honors lists:

 Campus Small Business Centers offer workshops to meet the needs of entrepreneurs and small business owners.
 Topics are those identified as being needed or useful to specific situations and business conditions.
 Most workshops are short term; however, depending on local needs, longer term sessions may be offered.

 Advisory committees are organized for each of the college’s career and technology education programs.
 The college selects students and individuals employed in designated occupations to serve as members of the program advisory committee.
 Advisory committees meet at least once a year to review the curriculum and other aspects of the program to assure standards of the profession are met.

 Assessment of Student Learning

-Central Community College (CCC) publishes student learning outcomes by program and/or a student can see a program faculty member for a copy.
+Central Community College (CCC) publishes student learning outcomes by program and/or a student can request a copy from a faculty member or Dean.
 Faculty will assess students’ academic achievement of the published outcomes at or near the end of their program.
 Depending on the number of students enrolled in a program, all degree-seeking students, or a randomly selected sample of these students, participate in the assessment process.
 The assessment of student learning process can be: (1) the development of a portfolio of a student’s works such as exams, report papers, videos, etc., (2) a capstone experience (course or part of a course) where a student will complete a project using all of the skills learned throughout the program of study, (3) a series of exams, or (4) a combination of the above.
 The assessment process provides information to the faculty for improving the quality of student learning.
-The assessment of student learning process has no impact on the student’s grades or graduation.
+The college’s assessment of student learning process has no impact on the student’s grades or graduation.

 Students are assigned an academic advisor who helps arrange a course of study that meets the student’s goals and the graduation requirements of CCC.
-Advisors must approve the student’s course of study, registration, changes in registration, graduation clearance, and other enrollment procedures.
+Advisors work with the student to create course of study, registration, changes in registration, graduation application, and other enrollment procedures.